 In System Center 2016 Data Protection Manager, the DPM team announced a new backup storage technology called Modern Backup Storage (MBS).
-MBS helps achieving 50% storage savings using ReFS technology, and 3 times faster backup using ReFS block cloning, which uses Allocate-on-write, as opposed to copy-on-write used by Volume Snapshot in DPM 2012 R2.
+MBS helps to achieve 50% storage savings using ReFS technology, and 3 times faster backup using ReFS block cloning, which uses Allocate-on-write, as opposed to copy-on-write used by Volume Snapshot in DPM 2012 R2.
 Modern Backup Storage (MBS) helps also achieving much more efficient storage utilization using Workload Aware Storage (WAS).
 Workload Aware Storage enables you to configure DPM to store backups on a high or low performant volume based on the workloads.
 DPM 2016 uses by default Modern Backup Storage.

-In earlier blog post, I covered the latest DPM 2016 features including a step by step installation guide, you can read all about it here.
+In an earlier blog post, I covered the latest DPM 2016 features including a step by step installation guide, you can read all about it here.

 You can install DPM in different ways.
-Please refer to below articles where I described in details how to install System Center 2016 Data Protection Manager, you can choose the installation method that suits your needs:
+Please refer to the below articles where I described in details how to install System Center 2016 Data Protection Manager, you can choose the installation method that suits your needs: